Mitch Haniger Player Props: Giants vs. Brewers

 Mitch Haniger At The Plate

-- Haniger is hitting .193 with three doubles, two home runs and four walks.
+- Haniger is batting .215 with four doubles, three home runs and four walks.

-- In 50.0% of his 24 games this season, Haniger has picked up at least one hit.
-He's also had five multi-hit games.
+- Haniger has picked up a hit in 13 of 25 games this season, with multiple hits six times.

-- In 24 games played this season, he has homered in two of them.
+- In 12.0% of his games this year, he has gone deep, and 3.1% of his trips to the dish.

-- In eight games this season (33.3%), Haniger has picked up an RBI, including two games with multiple runs batted in.
+- Haniger has picked up an RBI in 36.0% of his games this season, with more than one RBI in 12.0% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in seven of 24 games this year, and more than once 3 times.
+- He has scored in eight games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.